xinhuang/xinhuang.github.com/_posts/2015-10-23-visual-leak-detector-stack-overflow-and-thread-local-storage.md

 ## Abstract

-On Windows, by default Thread Local Storage (TLS) has 64 slots.
+On Windows, by default Thread Local Storage (TLS) has 0x40 slots.
 Later it is expanded by 0x400 more slots.
-These expansion slots are created on demand when TLS APIs `TlsAlloc/TlsFree/TlsGetValue/TlsSetValue` are invoked in current threads.
+These expansion slots are created on demand when TLS APIs `TlsAlloc/TlsFree/TlsGetValue/TlsSetValue` are invoked in current thread.
 And the expansion is achieved by calling Windows API `RtlAllocateHeap`.
-When TLS APIs are invoked the first time with slot number >= 0x40 in a thread which doesn't expand before, TLS expansion will be triggered.
+When TLS APIs are invoked the first time with slot number >= 0x40 in a thread which hasn't expand before, TLS expansion will be triggered.

 Visual Leak Detector (VLD) is a memory allocation tracing library, assisting troubleshooting memory leak issues by hooking memory allocation APIs, including `RtlAllocateHeap`.

 When a memory allocation happens, VLD will store the information in its TLS slot to avoid contention and reduce performance impact.
-When VLD gets assigned TLS slot >= 0x40 and the memory allocation happens in a thread that doesn't expand TLS, the access to TLS slot of VLD will trigger TLS expansion.
+When VLD is assigned with a TLS slot >= 0x40 and a memory allocation happens in a thread that hasn't expand TLS, the access to TLS slot from VLD will trigger another TLS expansion.

-However, the expansion will call `RtlAllocateHeap` to allocate memory and the record of this memory allocation will be saved into TLS slot by VLD, which will trigger another TLS expansion...
-By this way, The program will enter infinite recursion.
+However, the expansion will call `RtlAllocateHeap` to allocate memory and the record of this memory allocation will be saved into TLS slot by VLD, which will again trigger another TLS expansion...
+In this way, The program will enter infinite recursion.

 ---